nautilus-cyberneering/secure-git-guide/docs/015_How-to-use-Git-as-a-database.md

 d670460b4b4aece5915caf5c68d12f560a9fe3e4
 ```

-The the last command output is the sha1 of the new object.
+The last command output is the sha1 of the new object.
 You can get the object content back using that sha1:

 ```s
 git cat-file -p d670460b4b4aece5915caf5c68d12f560a9fe3e4